 C) La Basilica di Santa Croce

-Hours: 9:30AM – 5:30PM (opens at 2:00PM on Sundays)
+- Hours: 9:30AM – 5:30PM (opens at 12:30PM on Sundays)

-Cost: 8 Euro – Advance Tickets
+- Cost: 8 Euro

-Just walking along the outside of the building is a site upon itself just like much of the architecture that Florence has to offer.
+Just walking along the outside of the building too is a site upon itself, just like much of the architecture that Florence has to offer.

-6. Florence Day 2
+7) Florence 2 Day Itinerary: Day 2

 Quick note here: I mention two different museum options to take part of on the morning/early afternoon of day 2 – Palazzo Vecchio and Uffizi Gallery.
 Depending on interest level and how long you like spending at museums, you can choose to do one or both of these options.